View your shopping cart.

 More Info

-While the political undercurrent of the American Gothic has been firmly established, few scholars have surveyed the genre's ambivalent relationship to democracy.
-The American Gothic routinely undercuts centralised authority by exposing the dark underbelly of the status quo; at the same time, the American Gothic tends to reflect a widespread mistrust of the masses.
-American readers are too afraid of democracy - and not yet fearful enough.
-This concise Element theorises the democratic and anti-democratic elements of the American Gothic by surveying the conflicted imaginaries of the genre's mainstays, including Charles Brockden Brown, Edgar Allan Poe, Shirley Jackson, and Stephen King.
+The American Gothic decentralizes by exposing malaise and reflects the widespread mistrust of the masses.
+This Element theorizes the democratic and anti-democratic elements of the American Gothic by surveying the conflicted imaginaries of the genre's mainstays, including Charles Brockden Brown, George Lippard, Shirley Jackson, and Stephen King.

 HE STILL SPEAKS: A LITERARY BIOGRAPHY OF ROBERT MILLIGAN